Carlsen Verlag: History

 Carlsen was founded on April 25, 1953, by Per Hjald Carlsen in Hamburg as a subsidiary of Danish company Illustrationsforlaget/PIB.
 At first, it published work about the bears Petzi and his friend, which were already successful in various German newspapers.
 The first Pixi-Bücher were released in 10 x 10 cm format in 1954.

 The publisher began its comic program with the first collection from The Adventures of Tintin series.
 The program was expanded to include traditional Franco-Belgian series such as Alix, Blake and Mortimer, Valerian and Veronique, and The Smurfs.
 In the early 1980s, the program added Spirou and Fantasio and the adventures of office boys Gaston and Leonardo among others.
 A few collections were published under trade name Semic as discount kiosk merchandise.
 The production was discontinued; in 1989 more sets were published monthly by Carlsen.

 Under lecturer Eckart Sackmann the Edition ComicArt was founded in the early 1980s, a type of comic meant for mature readers.
 Sackmann's successor Andreas C. Knigge coined the Comic Program for many years and oversaw the expansion of this division.
 In 1987/88 the publisher attempted to establish their own magazine named Moxitto, but after six editions it was discontinued.
 The publisher left Reinbek in 1989 after 24 years, returning to Hamburg-Ottensen.
 Franco-Belgian comics were then published at the start of the 1990s as well as superhero comics from DC Comics in paperback form.
 Mainly independent extra editions, so-called one shots, were translated.
 Frank Miller's work The Dark Knight Returns. received special attention.
 Carlsen took a shot at publishing booklets series like Buffy the Vampire Slayer, Angel, Godzilla und The X-Files.

-Knigge's successor was Joachim Kaps, whose time triggered a manga-boom with the publication of the Dragonball mangas with Japanese reading format (right-to-left).
+Knigge's successor was Joachim Kaps, whose time triggered a manga-boom with the publication of the Dragonball manga with Japanese reading format (right-to-left).

 In early 2002 Carlsen bought the name and d author rights of Kleinverlages B&L (the other series belonging to B&L Publishing went to *BSE Publishing*.)
 B&L continued to publish funny adult comics with Carlsen as its label and went on to add more series.
 In 2006 B&L expanded with Carlsen Cartoon and Humor, publishing bestseller cartoons such as Nichtlustig by Joscha Sauer and Shit happens! by Ralph Ruthe.

 The biggest success for Carlsen came with the Harry Potter book series by Joanne K. Rowling.
 Before the release of the Sorcerer's Apprentice, the publisher acquired the license for all seven volumes.
-Therefore, the German title illustrations did not have to adjust to the standards of the rights-holder Warner Brothers.
+Therefore, the German title illustrations did not have to adjust to the standards of the rights-holder Warner Bros.
 To this day Harry Potter volumes in German-speaking areas have sold 30 million copies.